 Loon Mountain is conveniently located right off I93 in Lincoln NH, making it a popular choice for families.
 Loon is big on terrain parks and its super pipe plus a Big Air Bag for the kids, and NH’s best snowmaking for mom and dad’s assurance.
 Now that Loon is operated by Boyne, with sister resorts Sunday River and Sugarloaf, the focus is on opening first for skiing in New Hampshire and closing last with great spring skiing to Loon’s super snowmaking power.
 New Englanders also benefit from the New England Pass valid at all three ski resorts.

 For après ski at Loon, Governor’s Pavilion where the Kancamagus quad originates has Babe the Blue Ox Lounge upstairs and a friendly base lodge atmosphere below.
 While the Paul Bunyan octagon room at Loon’s gondola base rocks too.
 The South Peak base is be the future site of the Children’s Center with lessons and magic carpet, a Day Lodge by the Lincoln Express quad chair and The Pemigewasset Base Camp yurt.
-Day trippers might prefer to park at South Peak, closer to I93, while vacationers should make the Mountain Club at Loon their home base, central to everything.
+Day trippers might prefer to park at South Peak, closer to I93, while vacationers should make the Mountain Club at Loon their home base, central to everything, or the new Riverwalk at South Peak to stay closer to Lincoln’s shops, restaurants and theatre.

 Lincoln and Woodstock offer copious condo lodging options, shops, and restaurants from fast food to brewpubs like Woodstock Station and Common Man, to keep the family happy for a week.